Inverse

 In Inverse, light is used as a core puzzle mechanic.
 The player interacts with beams that bounce off reflective surfaces and activate switches throughout the environment.
 The light is dynamically rendered using a LineRenderer, allowing it to visually update in real time as it moves through the world.

 The beam begins at a defined origin point and travels forward until it hits an object.
 If the object is reflective, the beam bounces and continues in a new direction, enabling mirror-based puzzles and multi-step routing challenges.
-If the beam strikes a switch, it powers it on, allowing light to be used as a way to unlock doors or trigger mechanisms.
-Once the beam stops touching that switch, it automatically deactivates, preventing players from activating multiple switches simultaneously just by moving the beam once.
+If the beam strikes a switch, it powers it on — allowing light to unlock doors or trigger mechanisms.
+Once the beam stops touching a switch, it automatically deactivates, preventing players from powering multiple switches simultaneously.

 using UnityEngine;